 2) BE A COLLECTION SITE FOR YOUR AREA

 for the Christmas backpacks.
-We need churches and/or association offices who can have volunteers ready to meet and assist those who might bring backpacks by on Saturday, November 4
+We need churches and/or association offices who can have volunteers ready to meet and assist those who might bring backpacks by on Saturday, November 2

 3) PARTNER WITH AN APPALACHIAN MINISTRY and/or DELIVER BACKPACKS TO A MINISTRY SITE

 .
 Some ministry sites in the Appalachian region have requested NC churches to come conduct a Christmas outreach event in conjunction with the distribution of the backpacks.
-Event may include preparation of food, games, gospel presentation, etc .
+These events may include preparation of food, games, a gospel presentation, etc .
 Your church would deliver and distribute filled backpacks to the ministry site at the event and participate in ministry activities, which will be planned according to the desires and direction of the ministry center/church.
 Teams wishing to participate must register through NCBM’s Appalachian Coalfields Partnership.
 Instructions will be sent to the team leader.
 We will also need some to simply deliver backpacks to ministry sites.

-Plan to bring your backpacks to one of these locations on Saturday, November 2
+Please plan to bring your backpacks to one of these locations on Saturday, November 2

 .
-The contact number provided is only in case you need to contact someone while en route to deliver your backpacks
+The contact number is provided only if you need to contact someone while en route to deliver your backpacks

 |Bible Missionary Baptist

-||2833 Tilghman Road North, Wilson NC
+||2833 Tilghman Road North, Wilson, NC

-||2736 Castle Hayne Road, Wilmington NC
+||2736 Castle Hayne Road, Wilmington, NC

 |North Laurinburg Baptist

-||517 Lees Mill Road, Laurinburg NC
+||517 Lees Mill Road, Laurinburg, NC

-||3414 North Shiloh Road, Garner NC
+||3414 N Shiloh Road, Garner, NC

 |Olive Chapel Baptist

-||600 New Hill-Olive Chapel Rd, Apex NC
+||600 New Hill-Olive Chapel Road, Apex, NC

 |Pleasant Grove Baptist

-||2677 Highway 56, Creedmoor NC
+||2677 Highway 56, Creedmoor, NC

 |Beulah Baptist Association

-||230 South Morgan Street, Roxboro NC
+||230 South Morgan Street, Roxboro, NC

-||400 South Broad Street, Burlington NC
+||400 South Broad Street, Burlington, NC

 |New Friendship Baptist

-||4258 Old Lexington Rd, Winston-Salem NC
+||4258 Old Lexington Rd, Winston-Salem, NC

-||2232 Brandon Hills Road, Yadkinville NC
+||2232 Brandon Hills Road, Yadkinville, NC

-|Surry Baptist Associaiton
+|Surry Baptist Association

-||364 Welch Road, Mount Airy NC
+||364 Welch Road, Mount Airy, NC

 |Pleasant Grove Baptist

-||1564 Silverstone Rd, Zionville NC (Boone)
+||1564 Silverstone Road, Zionville, NC

 |Berry Chapel Baptist

-||280 Chapel Street, Spruce Pine NC
+||280 Chapel Street, Spruce Pine, NC

-||227 Hazel Mill Road, Asheville NC
+||227 Hazel Mill Rd, Asheville, NC

-||714 Webster Road, Sylva NC
+||714 Webster Road, Sylva, NC